milanm/DotNet-Developer-Roadmap/README.md

 ## Wrap Up

 If you think the roadmap can be improved, please open a PR with any updates and submit any issues.
-Also, I will continue to improve this, so you should start this repository, too.
+Also, I will continue to improve this, so you should star this repository, too.

 ## Contribution